dbca-wa/urODK/README.md

   - You can open ODK Build in more than one browser tabs.
   - You can select (or shift-select several) widgets, then drag and drop them between ODK Build forms.
+  - You can bulk-edit select1 options, paste from a spreadsheet, and save them for future re-use across forms.

 Fail-safe: Use any of the [ruODK example forms](https://github.com/dbca-wa/ruODK/tree/master/inst/extdata).